 See Open Letter by professional societies of ornithologists, mammalogists, herpetologists and butterfly experts here.

 Read the Statement by the Rural Coalition of farmers, comprising CEJA, CEPF, CIC, Copa and Cogeca, ELO, FACE and UECBV regarding the CAP-proposal here.

 Evidence-based recommendations made by scientists and other stakeholders in Ireland (see CAP4Nature here).

-Guy Pe'er is a researcher at sDiv, the synthesis Centre of iDiv.
-He is also affiliated with Helmholtz Centre for Environmental Research - UFZ (Dept. Ecosystem Services and Dept. Economics).
+Guy Pe'er is a researcher at iDiv working under the strategic project iCAP-BES: "impacts of the Common Agricultural Policy on Biodiversity, Ecosystem Services and people".
+He is also affiliated with Helmholtz Centre for Environmental Research - UFZ, Dept. Ecosystem Services.